recoverycompanion/reco/docs/index.md

 </p>

 ## Architecture
-RECO’s architecture seamlessly integrates a user interface, chatbot, database, and summarization engine to provide an end-to-end solution for patient monitoring.
+RECO’s architecture seamlessly integrates a user interface, chatbot, database, and summarization engine to provide an end-to-end solution for patient monitoring:
+- **Chatbot:** The RECO chatbot is designed to simulate a doctor’s role in collecting patient information.
+Using a system prompt, the chatbot uses GPT-4o to guide conversations, asking questions and gathering data just as a doctor would during a routine appointment.
+- **Summarizer:** After the patient and chatbot complete their conversation, the transcript is analyzed by the summarization engine, which uses a system prompt fed into GPT-4o-mini.
+This engine identifies key details related to symptoms, vitals, and medication adherence, distilling them into structured summaries that highlight the most relevant information.
+These summaries are then formatted into PDF reports which are emailed to physicians.

 <p align="center">
     <img src="images/Overall_Architecture.png" img width="75%"/>
 </p>

-### Chatbot
-The RECO chatbot is designed to simulate a doctor’s role in collecting patient information.
-Using a system prompt, the chatbot uses GPT-4o to guide conversations, asking questions and gathering data just as a doctor would during a routine appointment.
-The system prompt ensures that the chatbot covers all necessary aspects of a patient’s condition, including symptoms, vitals, and medication adherence.

-### Summarizer
-The RECO summarization engine processes conversation transcripts to produce concise, clinically relevant summaries.
-After the patient and chatbot complete their conversation, the transcript is analyzed by the summarization engine, which uses a system prompt fed into GPT-4o-mini.
-This engine identifies key details related to symptoms, vitals, and medication adherence, distilling them into structured summaries that highlight the most relevant information.
-These summaries are then formatted into PDF reports which are emailed to physicians.

 ## Modeling Approach
 The development of the RECO system involved simulating conversations with synthetic patients and used a combination of human and *LLM-as-a-judge* evaluation.